Documentation index for AI agents: see /llms.txt. Markdown versions of every page are available at <path>.md or via Accept: text/markdown.

 Before you begin

-• Use Python 3.11 or newer.
+• Use Python 3.12 (any 3.12.x).

 • Pin the alpha package version in production environments.